microsoft/SmartHotel360-Backend/docs/01-setup.md

           http:
     ```

-1. Replace the `host` property with the value you copied earlier.
+1. Replace the `host` property with the `sh360.` followed by value you copied earlier.

     ```yaml
     spec: